 How to Do Music Study

 Charlotte Mason Music Study is not difficult — even if you would think of yourself as non-musical.
-But the results can be profound.
-Even life-changing.
-Gratefully, we have time to study music and the arts when we homeschool.
-I know — you may not think you have time, but you do.
-You can listen to music during chores, lunch, or while you’re cooking dinner together.
+As a busy homeschool mom, you may not think you don’t have time, but you do.
+It doesn’t have to be a big deal.
+You can listen to music during chores, lunch, or while cooking dinner together.
 Like so many things, it’s not how much time you spend on music study; it’s the frequency of the time you spend.
 The minutes add up!
-If you’ve never done it, Here’s how to do music study.
+If you’ve never done it, here’s how to do music study.

 Music.